 FUN & FITNESS - THE MILEAGE CLUB WAY

-Check out the new how-to booklet published by Fitness Finders, the creators and owners of the hugely popular Mileage Club.
+Check out the new how-to booklet Fun & Fitness - The Mileage Club Way published by Fitness Finders, the creators and owners of the Mileage Club.
 For those not familiar with Mileage Club, it is used in more than 20,000 schools in the U.S. and in 15 other countries.
-Fun & Fitness - The Mileage Club Way offers teachers, coaches and parents 46 runs and activities that are easy to organize and that will bring variety and energy to any youth running program.
-Just click on the icon to learn more.
+The booklet, co-authord by the Center for Children's Running, offers teachers, coaches and parents 46 runs and activities that are easy to organize and that will bring variety and energy to any youth running program.
+To learn more or order a copy visit the Fitness Finders website at www.fitnessfinders.net and seach for Fun and Fitness booklet.